pantheon-systems/solr-power/README.md

 * Fast results, with better accuracy
 * Enable faceting on fields such as tags, categories, author, and page type.
 * Indexing and faceting on custom fields
-* Completely replaces default WordPress search, just install and configure.
-* Completely integrated into default WordPress theme and search widget.
+* Designed to replace default WordPress search.
 * Very developer-friendly: uses the modern [Solarium](http://www.solarium-project.org/] library)

 ## Installation ##